 Did you know that the Finns are one of the biggest consumers of coffee in the world?
 They are!
 While I’m not a coffee-lover at all myself, I do like to start the day with a warm drink and a good breakfast.
 Helsinki has plenty of great places to do this, and the Karl Fazer Café is not to be missed, because this brand is one of the largest corporations in the Finnish food industry and makes some AMAZING chocolate that you simply cannot skip on your Helsinki trip.

 Another option is the chain Espresso House, which has a welcome feeling and some good places for remote working as well.
-Don’t forget to order the ‘korvapuusti‘, the typical Finnish cinnamon roll.
+When visiting Helsinki in one day, definitely don’t forget to order the ‘korvapuusti‘, the typical Finnish cinnamon roll.
 Yum!
 At Espresso House they also serve Matcha Latte (yass), but the guy that made mine clearly never did this before, so mine didn’t taste great unfortunately.
 Better luck next time, I hope!

 Karl Fazer Café – Kluuvikatu 3, 00100 Helsinki